Amber MacArthur

 Amber Dawn MacArthur (born 27 June 1976) is a Canadian television and netcasting personality, bestselling author of two books, and keynote speaker.
 MacArthur (aka Amber Mac) is the former co-host of BNN's App Central and Bloomberg Brink, G4TechTV's Call for Help, and TWiT's The Social Hour (successor to net@night/Inside the Net).
 She was the most followed Canadian television personality on Twitter in 2008.
 In 2018, she was named DMZ's 30 inspirational women making a difference in tech.

 She is now the co-host of the 2018 AI podcast series, The AI Effect where she interviews notable guests such as Prime Minister Trudeau and Mayor John Tory.
 Amber is President of a digital media company called AmberMac Media, Inc.

 MacArthur used to produce and co-host her own video podcast, commandN, and has also hosted on Torrent and Gadgets and Gizmos for G4techTV Canada.
 MacArthur worked for over a year for Citytv's CityNews and CP24, and she had returned to the now CTV-owned CP24 as New Media Specialist and was the host of Webnation.
 She previously hosted and produced a show for Xbox called "Girls Go Geek" alongside her brother Jeff MacArthur and Christopher Dick that features women in technology.

 Background

 MacArthur is originally from Charlottetown, Prince Edward Island, and lives in Toronto.
 She received an undergraduate degree in English from Dalhousie University, and studied journalism at the University of King's College in Halifax, Nova Scotia.

 She and Christopher Dick have one son.

 Career

+Awards

+In 2024, Amber MacArthur was honoured as one of DMZ's Women of the Year for her work driving innovation and progress in the tech industry.
+In 2021, she was named one of Bay Street Bull's Women of the Year for her leadership in the technology sector.
+Amber MacArthur and her company, AmberMac Media Inc. (AMMI), have also won the following awards: Canadian Podcast Awards Outstanding Technology Series 2022: #The Feed, produced by AMMI in partnership with SiriusXM Canada; Canadian Podcast Awards Outstanding Branded Series 2021: This is Mining, produced by AMMI and the Ontario Mining Association; and ACE Awards Best Marketing Communication Campaign 2020.

+Speaking & Keynotes

+Amber MacArthur has keynoted more than 500 events in North America, South America, Australia, and Europe.
+She has moderated sessions with German Chancellor Olaf Scholz, Canadian Prime Minister Justin Trudeau, former FBI Director James Comey, business coach Tony Robbins, literary icon Margaret Atwood, and many other leading public figures.
+Keynote topics include digital approaches to successful business and, most recently, artificial intelligence.

 Technology

 MacArthur worked for Microsoft for two years as a web strategist, as a web designer at Razorfish in San Francisco, and as a judge at the Webby Awards 2000.
 She was also Director of Web Marketing at HigherMarkets, "where she managed corporate branding initiatives, software usability and online course development."
-In 2007 she co-founded a media company MGImedia Communications Inc. with her brother Jeff.
+In 2007, she co-founded a media company MGImedia Communications Inc. with her brother Jeff.